 The Toxic Legacies project examines the history and legacy of arsenic contamination at Giant Mine.
 The project is a partnership among researchers at Memorial and Lakehead Universities, the Goyatiko Language Society (a Yellowknives Dene First Nation non-profit organization dedicated to the preservation of the Weledeh language), and Alternatives North (a Yellowknife environmental and social justice coalition that conducts public interest research).

 The project is a response to the Canadian government’s Giant Mine Remediation Project to freeze arsenic underground in pepetuity, a project that has recently undergone an extensive environmental assessment.
 As a “Partnership Development” project (funded by the Social Sciences and Humanities Research Council (SSHRC)), it also aims to communicate our research results in a way that will engage the community of Yellowknife and the broader concerned public.
-To do this, we have divided our work into five interconnected sub-projects.

 - The Yellowknives Dene and Arsenic (a history and memory project)